Compute Infrastructure for ML Workloads

 8.2 KV cache anatomy

-Autoregressive decoding has a structural inefficiency the KV cache exists to fix.
+Autoregressive decoding (generating one token at a time, where each new token depends on all previous tokens) has a structural inefficiency the KV cache exists to fix.
 Each new token’s forward pass attends over every past token; computed naively, every step recomputes $K$ and $V$ for every previous position — quadratic work, repeated forever.

 The fix is obvious once stated: $K$ and $V$ for past tokens never change (the model is causal — position $i$’s keys/values are functions of tokens $\leq i$).
 Store them instead of recomputing.
 That stored tensor is the KV cache: per layer, per head, one $K$ and one $V$ vector per past token.